mozachiu/FCND-Motion-Planning/writeup.md

 The "backyard_flyer.py" use fixed flight path after take off.
 The "motion_planning.py" uses a similar base as the "backyard_flyer".
 To calculate path before take off, it added PLANNING state and use the  method "plan_path" performs path planning, than get waypoints to fly to the goal.
 - motion_planning.py
 `
-Read obstacle data from 'colliders.csv', get grid representation of a 2D configuration space based on given obstacle data, drone altitude and safety distance with the method "create_grid()".
+Read obstacle data from 'colliders.csv', get grid representation of a 2D configuration space based on given obstacle data, drone altitude and safety distance with the method "create_grid()" in "planning_utils.py".
 `
 - planning_utils.py
 `